-While the introduction of the proposed development produces windier conditions over Ogilvie Road in comparison to existing conditions, the predicted wind comfort conditions over the sidewalks and nearby transit stops with the proposed development are nevertheless considered acceptable.
+While the introduction of the proposed development produces windier conditions over Ogilvie Road in comparison to existing conditions, the predicted wind comfort conditions over the sidewalks and nearby transit stops with the proposed development are nevertheless considered satisfactory.

-Sidewalks along Cummings Avenue: Following the introduction of the proposed development, wind conditions over the public sidewalks along Cummings Avenue are predicted to be suitable for standing, or better, during the summer, becoming suitable for walking, or better, throughout the remainder of the year.
+Sidewalks along Cummings Avenue: Following the introduction of the proposed development, wind conditions over the public sidewalks along Cummings Avenue are predicted to be suitable for strolling, or better, during the summer and autumn, becoming suitable for mostly walking, or better, during the spring and winter.
 The noted conditions are considered acceptable.